 - 1. Stationary storage for energy grid systems, telecommunications and new greenenergy solutions such as solar and wind. - 2.
-Electric vehicles, whereby we are developing power-system designs for clean transportation applications. - 3.
+Electric vehicles, whereby we are developing power-system designs for clean transportation applications, including the maritime sector. - 3.
 Mobile computing, consisting of our proprietary Lithium Ion SuperPolymer® rechargeable batteries. - 4.
 Other specialty applications, including aerospace and defence, which require complex power solutions, including competencies in building systems for third parties.

-We continue to spend heavily on research and development, with approximately 17.5% of revenue being reinvested in research and development activities during the year ending September 30, 2011.
-Our team of mechanical, electrical, battery and system engineers enables us to offer clients a complete solution for their requirements.
+We continued to spend heavily on research and development during the year ending September 30, 2013.
 The Company develops, manufactures and markets portable power technology products.